gardener/gardener-extension-provider-alicloud/docs/usage/bring-your-own-infrastructure.md

 > [!WARNING]
 > BYO infrastructure support (`workersVSwitchID`, `nodesSecurityGroupID`) was introduced in a specific version of this extension.
 Rolling back to an older version on a landscape with active BYO shoots has the following effects:
 >
-> - Every reconcile of a BYO shoot fails immediately with an internal protection error.
+> - Every reconcile of a BYO shoot fails with an error.
 No infrastructure is modified or deleted.
 > - The older admission webhook rejects any shoot updates, since it requires a `workers` CIDR that BYO zones do not have.
 > - Existing nodes and workloads continue running — only infrastructure reconciliation and shoot updates are blocked.
 >